tu-team/2/doc/design-specification/knowledge-base.md

 There are 2 type of objects:

- 1. Object - standart knowledge object
+ 1. Object - standard knowledge object
  1. BusinessObject - object for [Web Services](tu-web-service.md).
 (User,Request)

 Methods: